taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Biononymous woman: **"Immediately?
 At this indecent hour?"**

-Eireena: **"It's alright.
+Eireena: **"It's alright, Serena.
 Charlie, please let the Peacekeepers know I'll be with them shortly."**

 Charlie bows and exits.
 Eireena stands and looks down at Asoka, who is still kneeling with their head down, unable to look up or stand, tears streaming down their face.